MatthewCarroll2001/List-Data-Structures/README.md

 * Interfaces for several different levels of abstraction including List, Stack, Queue, Collection, and ArrayType
 * Nodes and LinkedNodes generalized for any Object
 * Since nodes are general in terms of type allowed, any combination of types can be added to a single list (akin to python lists)
+* JUnit test cases for all six different data structures (all tests pass)